Portion/Yield:Serves 4 as a side dish

-- 1tbs unsalted butter
+- 1 tablespoon unsalted butter

-- 300ml cider
+- 200ml apple cider

-- 400ml white chicken or vegetable stock
+- 400ml white chicken stock or vegetable stock

 - 200ml double cream

 - 1kg turnips, peeled

 - 2 tablespoons grated mature Cheddar cheese (I like to use a strong Cheddar like Montgomery or Keen’s, but perhaps choose one locally produced in your region)

 - 2 tablespoons coarse fresh breadcrumbs